ataseren/ataseren.github.io/content/DevSecOps/Creating a DevSecOps pipeline with Jenkins.md

 - Set Jenkins to listen on port 8080.

 ## Configure Jenkins
-After the command is complete, go to the Jenkins on your web browser.
+After the installation is complete, go to the Jenkins on your web browser.
 If you didn't do any custom configuration, it is probably in http://localhost:8080.
 This page will greet you:
 ![initial_jenkins_login.png](initial_jenkins_login.png)
 From the given path, receive the initial password and access Jenkins.
 You may need root access to reach the path.